Annuity vs. 401(k): Which Is Best for My Retirement?

 - Employers might not contribute to annuities.
 This could limit the overall amount of money you have to retire.

 - There are no limits on contributions.
-Unlike 401(k)s, the government doesn’t cap contributions to annuities.
-Contributing to an annuity if you’ve met the cap on your 401(k) can help you continue to save for retirement and provide additional income later.
+Unlike 401(k)s, the government doesn’t cap contributions to non-qualified annuities.
+Contributing to a non-qualified annuity if you’ve met the cap on your 401(k) can help you continue to save for retirement and provide additional income later.

 - You could pay more fees with an annuity.
 Depending on the type of annuity you choose, as well as any riders, there are several fees you may need to pay each year.